Adam Schoenfeld Sells 33,000 Shares of Greenlane Holdings, Inc. (NASDAQ:GNLN) Stock

 - On Friday, March 25th, Adam Schoenfeld sold 33,000 shares of Greenlane stock.
 The shares were sold at an average price of $0.70, for a total transaction of $23,100.00.

-A number of research firms have recently commented on GNLN.
-Zacks Investment Research raised shares of Greenlane from a “sell” rating to a “hold” rating and set a $0.50 price objective for the company in a research note on Wednesday, April 6th.
-Canaccord Genuity Group dropped their price objective on shares of Greenlane from $2.00 to $1.00 and set a “buy” rating for the company in a research note on Friday, April 1st.
-Alliance Global Partners dropped their price objective on shares of Greenlane from $3.00 to $2.00 in a research note on Thursday, March 31st.
-Canaccord Genuity Group dropped their price objective on shares of Greenlane from $5.00 to $2.00 and set a “speculative buy” rating for the company in a research note on Friday, March 11th.
-Finally, Cowen dropped their price objective on shares of Greenlane from $5.00 to $2.00 in a research note on Friday, April 1st.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Greenlane has an average rating of “Buy” and a consensus price target of $2.83.
+A number of hedge funds have recently modified their holdings of the stock.
+HighTower Advisors LLC acquired a new stake in Greenlane in the 3rd quarter worth about $147,000.
+Marshall Wace LLP acquired a new stake in shares of Greenlane during the third quarter worth about $1,038,000.
+Vident Investment Advisory LLC acquired a new stake in shares of Greenlane during the third quarter worth about $47,000.
+Kestra Advisory Services LLC raised its holdings in Greenlane by 47.2% during the third quarter.
+Kestra Advisory Services LLC now owns 37,307 shares of the company’s stock worth $88,000 after purchasing an additional 11,957 shares in the last quarter.
+Finally, BlackRock Inc. raised its holdings in Greenlane by 5.0% during the third quarter.
+BlackRock Inc. now owns 736,522 shares of the company’s stock worth $1,746,000 after purchasing an additional 34,953 shares during the last quarter.
+Institutional investors own 16.31% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in GNLN.
-Merlin Capital LLC purchased a new position in Greenlane in the 4th quarter worth approximately $1,925,000.
-Marshall Wace LLP purchased a new position in Greenlane in the 3rd quarter worth approximately $1,038,000.
-Renaissance Technologies LLC purchased a new position in Greenlane in the 4th quarter worth approximately $400,000.
-BlackRock Inc. boosted its holdings in Greenlane by 28.3% in the 4th quarter.
-BlackRock Inc. now owns 945,314 shares of the company’s stock worth $911,000 after acquiring an additional 208,792 shares during the period.
-Finally, Millennium Management LLC boosted its holdings in Greenlane by 101.5% in the 4th quarter.
-Millennium Management LLC now owns 363,361 shares of the company’s stock worth $350,000 after acquiring an additional 183,005 shares during the period.
-Hedge funds and other institutional investors own 16.31% of the company’s stock.
+Several analysts have recently weighed in on GNLN shares.
+Alliance Global Partners reduced their price target on Greenlane from $3.00 to $2.00 in a report on Thursday, March 31st.
+Zacks Investment Research upgraded Greenlane from a “sell” rating to a “hold” rating and set a $0.50 price target on the stock in a report on Wednesday, April 6th.
+Canaccord Genuity Group lowered their target price on Greenlane from $5.00 to $2.00 and set a “speculative buy” rating on the stock in a research report on Friday, March 11th.
+Cowen lowered their price target on Greenlane from $5.00 to $2.00 in a research report on Friday, April 1st.
+Finally, Canaccord Genuity Group decreased their target price on Greenlane from $2.00 to $1.00 and set a “buy” rating for the company in a research report on Friday, April 1st.
+One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $2.83.

 About Greenlane (Get Rating)